Preshiousy1/School-Library-Software/README.md

 You need to have Docker and Docker Compose installed on your server to proceed using this PHP environment.

 This is a PHP development environment used to run Laravel applications.
-The following four separate service containers will be used:
+The following five separate service containers will be used:

 -   An `app` service running PHP7.4-FPM.
 -   A `db` service running MySQL 5.7.
 -   A `phpmyadmin` service for viewing `db` tables
 -   An `nginx` service that uses the `app` service to parse PHP code before serving the Laravel application to the final user.
+-   A `cron` service running PHP7.4-fpm-alpine that handles the backgroud processes.

 ## Running the application